DannyS95/APIDomainer/readme.md

 This project follows a clean **DDD (Domain-Driven Design)** and **ADR (Action-Domain-Responder)** architecture with clear separation of concerns.

+### **🏷️ CQRS Principles**
+**Command Query Responsibility Segregation (CQRS)** is implemented to separate the responsibilities of reading and writing data.
+This ensures a clean and maintainable architecture.

+- **Commands**:
+  - Handled by the `command.bus` using Symfony Messenger.
+  - Focused on write operations, such as creating or updating entities.
+  - Example: Creating a `DanceOff` or updating a `Robot`.

+- **Queries**:
+  - Handled by the `query.bus` using Symfony Messenger.
+  - Focused on read operations, such as fetching data or retrieving specific entities.
+  - Example: Fetching a list of `RobotDanceOffs` or retrieving a `Robot` by ID.

+- **Separation of Models**:
+  - Write models are used for commands to handle business logic and persistence.
+  - Read models are optimized for queries to provide efficient data retrieval.

+- **Flow Example**:
+  - A `POST` request to create a `DanceOff` triggers a command handled by the `command.bus`.
+  - A `GET` request to fetch `DanceOff` details triggers a query handled by the `query.bus`.

 ---

 ### **🏷️ Domain Layer**